-With our experience and the latest advances in lens technology, the Doctors at Memorial Eye Center can provide contact lenses for nearly every vision and lifestyle need, to include: soft daily wear, soft extended wear, disosable, lenses that enhance or change eye color, soft lenses for astigmatism, bifocal, multifocal, monovision, rigid gas permeable, custom lenses, and hybrid lenses for keratoconus.
+With our experience and the latest advances in lens technology, the doctors at Memorial Eye Center can provide contact lenses for nearly every vision and lifestyle need including soft daily wear, soft extended wear, disposable, lenses that enhance or change eye color, soft lenses for astigmatism, bifocal, multifocal, monovision, rigid gas permeable, custom lenses, and hybrid lenses for keratoconus.

 Specialized Contact Lenses

 The doctors at Memorial Eye Center fit a variety of contact lenses including soft contacts, disposable daily wear, multifocal, bifocal and rigid gas permeable (RGP) lenses.
 Most patients can comfortably wear contact lenses to correct their vision.
 However, there are a significant number of patients that require specialized contact lenses.
 We incorporate established expertise with the newest technologies to fit custom contact lenses, including toric, bi-toric, scleral lenses and lenses for Ortho-k.
 At Memorial Eye Center, we strive to provide our patients with lenses that fit their individual needs.
 Whether you wear conventional contact lenses or advanced customized contact lenses, our goal is to deliver clear, comfortable vision.